What this blog is all about (in Portuguese). For English, please scroll down.

 Pedro G. Rodrigues, PhD Economics

-I’m currently based in lovely Lisbon, Portugal, where I work as an Economist / a Researcher at CAPP, Centre for Public Administration & Public Policies, of Universidade de Lisboa / and an Assistant Professor of Economics and of Public Finance at ISCSP, the Institute of Social and Political Sciences, at Universidade de Lisboa.
+As a Portuguese/South African native, I’m currently based in lovely Lisbon, Portugal, where I work as an Economist / a Researcher at CAPP, Centre for Public Administration & Public Policies, of Universidade de Lisboa / and an Assistant Professor of Economics and of Public Finance at ISCSP, the School of Social and Political Sciences, at Universidade de Lisboa.
 (On Apr.
 19th 2013, Universidade Técnica de Lisboa was merged into Universidade de Lisboa.)
 I attained my Ph.D. in Public Economics from Nova SBE, School of Business and Economics in July 2007 and specialized in macroeconomics.
 From February 2007 to June 2010, I was the Economic Advisor to the Secretary of State for the Budget and Deputy Minister of Finance of the Portuguese Republic.

 Most of my research (mostly in the fiscal policy domain) focuses on long-term macroeconomic (dynamic general equilibrium) effects of public finance issues.
 These include, for instance, tax reforms, financial sustainability of public pension schemes, and climate change, all simulated on powerful computers (using nonlinear optimization algorithms).
 I’m also interested in performance-based management and budgeting in a public sector that increasingly focuses on the creation of value, and where artificial intelligence will likely have a key role to play in further rationalizing scarce resources to meet ever-increasing societal demands.
 In addition to my academic duties, over the years I have worked with the Portuguese government, the Portuguese ministries of finance and social affairs, the European Commission, the IMF and the OECD.